 Every year, we welcome the Black Hole Mobile Planetarium into school: our Year three children enjoy learning about 'Light' and our Year five children are wowed while learning about 'Earth in Space'.

 At the start of every academic year, each class is asked to select a Science Ambassador.
 The Science Ambassador's role is to attend meetings, with the Science lead, feedback their classes' opinions, share news and ideas as well as helping to plan and organise events for Science weeks.
 Through the Ogden Trust, they also run lunchtime Science activity clubs.
 This entails supporting a small group of children to use and understand the activities linked to Physics.

 Science Leads responsibilities

 There is an up-to-date Science Policy, which is available for parents to view, which has been created by the Science lead and approved by the school's governors.
+A new version of this can be found below, but is awaiting approval by Governors.
 The Science action plan is amended and evaluated every term and shared with SLT (Senior Leadership Team).
 Resources are monitored and maintained regularly and staff are asked in advance, if they require any extra equipment.
 Staff receive support and guidance from the Science Lead to ensure they enhance the children's learning further and know where to go if they require further CPD (Continued Professional Development).